-This essay (term paper) provides students the opportunity to investigate a physical medical condition that interests them and is relevant to clinical social work health practice.
-This paper is more than a basic research literature review.
-Students will not only describe the condition but will map/track how their topic has evolved over time.
+This essay (term paper) allows students to investigate a physical medical condition that interests them and is relevant to clinical social work health practice.
+This paper is more than a primary research literature review.
+Students will describe the situation and map/track how their topic has evolved.
 Overarching issues to explore within each main outline heading (see below) include: What is the current state of knowledge compared to historical understandings?
-What medical and social "truths" have changed and how has practice evolved to meet new understandings?
+What medical and social "truths" have changed, and how has practice evolved to meet new understandings?
 What debates in the field (social work and interdisciplinary) have emerged?
 How have research directions changed?
-To what extent does the Literature and research in this area incorporate race, class, gender and other structured inequalities?
-Are there significant health disparities and how are social workers working to remedy them?
+To what extent does the Literature and research in this area incorporate race, class, gender, and other structured inequalities?
+Are there significant health disparities, and how are social workers working to remedy them?
 How is the condition viewed cross-culturally/nationally?

-The essay will generally be 10 to 15 pages (not including references, cover page, appendix.
-A minimum of 15 external references (includes supplemental course readings, outside readings and professional websites) and minimum of 5 required course readings are expected (\note: more than the minimum is customary).
-The material from the interview should also be included (again, protect the identify of your interviewee).
+The essay will be 10 to 15 pages (not including references, cover page, appendix.
+A minimum of 7 external references (including supplemental course readings, outside readings, and professional websites) and three required course readings are expected (note: more than the minimum is customary).
+The material from the interview should also be included (again, protect your interviewee's identity).